nmayat/Erasmus_Data/README.md

  This is a project based on the data provided by the European Comission about the Erasmus+ project.
 The data can be found here https://data.europa.eu/data/datasets/erasmus-mobility-statistics-2014-2019-v2?locale=en.
  The project cleans tha data, analyses it and creates a recommendation engine based on a kNN algorithm.
-It is acompanied by a Medium blog post which can be found here: https://medium.com/@nils_88771/where-you-should-do-your-erasmus-program-76421269c585
+It is acompanied by a Medium blog post which can be found here: https://medium.com/@nils_88771/where-you-should-do-your-erasmus-program-76421269c585 the requirements can be found in the requirements.txt

  ## Data
  Unfortunaly the datasets are abit to big so you need to donwnload them yourself from the webside provided above.
 Place the files in a directory called 'Erasmus_Data'.
 The dataset is split in to csv files for each year and an explanatory file.
 In the Jupyter Notebook 'Erasmus_Data_cleaning' thedata cleaning steps are explained.
 Some of the data is than pickled for further use.